 There is nothing worse than walking into a store that looks like a jumble sale.
 Instead, you need to make a dedicated effort to ensure your store is clean and organized.
 Not only is this pivotal in terms of the impression you make on your customers but in making the job easier for your employees.

-This means implementing a cleaning routine so that all parts of your store are sanitary, putting products away whenever you use them, and maintaining any store design and merchandise elements.
+This means implementing a cleaning routine so that all parts of your store are sanitary, putting products away whenever you use them and have suitable storage solutions, and maintaining any store design and merchandise elements.

 One thing we highly recommend is using daily task lists.
 If you have a list of tasks to do every day of the week, this ensures you do not need to spend more than 30 to 45 minutes cleaning per day.
 It is an easy way of keeping on top of everything and dividing tasks up in a fair manner.